YaleDHLab/dhlab-site/_projects/james_baldwin.md

 ---
 title: James Baldwin's American Scene
 thumbnail: /assets/images/projects/archive-thumbs/baldwin-thumb.jpg
-caption: >
-  From the StoryMap "James Baldwin in the South," by Kate Kushner '21
 alt: Screenshot of photograph and accompanying text from the StoryMap "James Baldwin in the South," by Kate Kushner '21
 layout: archive
 funded: false
 team:
+  - name:
+    position: From the StoryMap "James Baldwin in the South," by Kate Kushner '21
   - name: Jacqueline Goldsby
     position: Professor of English, African American Studies, and American Studies
 categories: